Apipa169/Assistant-Relay-for-Hassio/assistant_relay/README.md

     payload: '{"command":"hello world", "user":"greg", "broadcast":"true"}'
 ```

-*User needs to be de user you used in the setup.*
+*User needs to be the user you used in the setup.*

 How to use Home Assistant's RESTful command check: https://www.home-assistant.io/integrations/rest_command/